 In addition, at the end of each tour, the campers were able to spend some time grooming the horses.
 This was perhaps the best time of the day for the campers AND the horses!

 After learning about the time commitment it takes to care for a horse, I created this writing lesson.
-I thought writers would have fun writing as if the horse was talking to convey such real and important information.
-The writers that I had did!
+Writers get to write as if the horse is talking to convey such real and important information.
+My campers loved that the horse was talking!

 NOW THE LESSON!

 The information gathered for this lesson came from the websites:

 NOTE: This lesson can address the following Common Core State Standards: CCSS.ELA.LITERACY.W.K.2, W.1.2, W.2.2, W.3.2, W.3.2.A, W.3.2.B, W.3.2.C, W.3.2.D, W.4.2, W.4.2.A, W.4.2.B, W.4.2.C, W.4.2.D, W.4.2.E, W.5.2, W.5.2.A, W.5.2.B, W.5.2.C, W.5.2.D and W.5.2.E